Wednesday, June 15, 2016

 I run unencumbered swift with ease and free.

-I allow Jeff's touch to erase and heal everything that went before and to stimulate my body's natural capacity to heal
+I allow healing of everything that went before and to stimulate my body's natural capacity to heal

 I live in a new mind body living only in the present moment.